Building a Line Following Robot with TCS34725 RGB Sensor

 }

 The controlMotors() function accepts signed speed values for each motor.
-Specifically, positive values drive the motor forward; negative values drive it in reverse (used during calibration turns).
-Therefore, the function sets the direction pin (HIGH or LOW) and then applies the absolute speed value via PWM.
-As a result, this allows the same function to handle forward driving, turning, and the calibration rotation maneuvers.
+Positive values drive the motor forward; negative values drive it in reverse (used during calibration turns).
+So the function sets the direction pin (HIGH or LOW) and then applies the absolute speed value via PWM.
+This way, the same function handles forward driving, turning, and the calibration rotation maneuvers.

-Importantly, calibration is essential for this robot because the absolute sensor readings vary depending on lighting conditions, sensor height, surface color, and tape material.
-Instead of hardcoding a fixed threshold, the robot measures the actual environment at startup and calculates the threshold dynamically.
+Calibration matters because the absolute sensor readings change depending on lighting conditions, sensor height, surface color, and tape material.
+Instead of hardcoding a fixed threshold, the robot measures the actual environment at startup and then calculates the threshold dynamically.

 Place the robot so the TCS34725 sensor is positioned at the left edge of the white tape, with the dark surface to the left and the white tape to the right.
 This ensures that when the robot rotates left during calibration, the sensor reads the dark background, and when it rotates right, it reads the white tape.